 Our executive team members are eligible to participate in the 401(k) Plan on the same basis as our other employees.
 The 401(k) Plan provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation subject to applicable annual Internal Revenue Code of 1986, as amended (the "Code") limits.
 We provide a matching contribution of 100% of the first 3% of actual dollars contributed and then 50% of the next 2% contributed, not to exceed a maximum of 5% of gross wages.
 Employees' pre-tax, post-tax, and/or after-tax contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participants' directions.
 Employees are immediately and fully vested in all of their contributions.
 Our 401(k) Plan is intended to be qualified under Section 401(a) of the Code with our 401(k) Plan's related trust intended to be tax exempt under Section 501(a) of the Code.
-As a tax-qualified retirement plan, contributions to our 401(k) Plan.
+As a tax-qualified retirement plan, contributions to our 401(k) Plan and earnings and matching amounts on those contributions are not taxable to the employees until distributed from our 401(k) Plan.